Index theory of hypoelliptic operators on Carnot manifolds: Introduction

-We return to Theorem \ref{firstdedcsofsol} and \ref{indexformfirstdedcsofsol} in Subsection \ref{subsec:mainresults} below to give further details, more precise forward references to the body of this text and examples showing how they are used in computations.
+We return to Theorem \ref{firstdedcsofsol} and \ref{indexformfirstdedcsofsol} in Section \ref{subsec:mainresults} below to give further details, more precise forward references to the body of this text and examples showing how they are used in computations.

 In case that $X$ has the trivial Carnot structure, so $\Gamma_X=T^*X$ with its canonical spin$^c$-structure, Theorem \ref{indexformfirstdedcsofsol} is the statement of Atiyah-Singer's index theorem \cite{atiyahIII} and Theorem \ref{firstdedcsofsol} recovers Baum-Douglas' solution to the index problem for elliptic operators \cite[Part 5]{Baum_Douglas}.
 If $X$ has the Carnot structure induced from a co-oriented contact structure, so $\Gamma_X=(X\dot{\cup}(-X))\times \R_{>0}$ as spin$^c$-manifolds, Theorem \ref{firstdedcsofsol} coincides with Baum-van Erp's solution to the index problem for Heisenberg elliptic operators \cite{baumvanerp}.
+Also in \cite{baumvanerp}, a non-unique lifting class $\llbracket\sigma_H(D)\rrbracket$ is utilized.

-\subsection{Background and context}
+\section{Background and context}